- Automatic X-ray centering

 For any truly automated system, reliably getting the sample centered in the X-ray beam without user input is essential.
 While older approaches used basic loop centering, or scanning through the X-ray beam, the IGH2 uses the latest in optical image recognition techniques to detect sample holder presence, recognize the crystal and center, not just the loop, but objects found within them.
 This fast approach minimizes dead time and avoids use of X-rays on sensitive samples and allows unattended data collection of an entire queue of samples when used in conjunction with a sample mounting robot like the ACTOR 2 system.

 Point & click centering manual control

-For compatibility with commonly used sample mount standards including SPINE and ALS the IGH comes with a built in magnetic mount.
-Such mounts are commonly used by both small molecule and macromolecular crystallographers and automated systems such as the ACTOR system for automatic sample mounting.
-Conveniently, integrating the magnet also helps keep the size of the IGH to an absolute minimum.
+For compatibility with commonly used sample mount standards including SPINE and ALS the IGH2 comes with a built-in magnetic mount.
+Such mounts are commonly used by both small molecule and macromolecular crystallographers and automated systems such as the ACTOR 2 system for automatic sample mounting.
+Conveniently, integrating the magnet also helps keep the size of the IGH2 to an absolute minimum.